 Install Visual Studio Code DEB package

-This is standard way to install Visual Studio.
-VSCode also officially available as a DEB package for Debian / Ubuntu distro.
+This is a standard way to install Visual Studio.
+VSCode is also officially available as a DEB package for Debian / Ubuntu distro.

-Firstly download deb package from Visual Studio Code Download and use apt / dpkg command to install it.
+Firstly download the deb package from Visual Studio Code Download and use the apt / dpkg command to install it.

-If you are using Linux distribution based on Ubuntu, like Linux Mint, Elementary OS and many more, then you need to download .deb package.
-For OS like Fedora or SUSE based distribution download .rpm packages.
+If you are using a Linux distribution based on Ubuntu, like Linux Mint, Elementary OS and many more, then you need to download the .deb package.
+For OS like Fedora or SUSE-based distribution download .rpm packages.
 Once downloaded, execute the following commands from the file ( Downloaded ) location.

 $ sudo dpkg -i visualstudiofilename.deb $ sudo apt-get install -f *This command tries to fix any broken packages by installing missing dependencies.* OR $ sudo apt install ./visualstudiofilename.deb

-Visual studio is lightweight and should work on almost all available hardware and platforms.
-Visual Studio release a new version every month to introduce a new feature and bugs fixes.
-Generally, the platform promoted to install the new release.
+Visual Studio is lightweight and should work on almost all available hardware and platforms.
+Visual Studio releases a new version every month to introduce new features and bug fixes.
+Generally, the platform promoted the installation of the new release.
 Now you can install the extensions as per your work requirement.